rezamarzban/clear/README.md

 # Step 7: Delete all files and folders in the cloned repository except the .git folder
 !find . -not -name ".git" -not -path "./.git/*" -delete

-# Step 8: Copy all files and folders from the "backup" folder to the current repository folder
+# Step 8: Copy all files and folders from the "temp" folder to the current repository folder
-!cp -r ../backup/* .
+!cp -r ../{temp_folder_name}/* .

 # Step 9: Push the changes to the remote repository
 !git add .
-!git commit -m "Restored files from backup"
+!git commit -m "Updated by Reza Marzban"
 !git push origin main
 ```